Western Corridor Recycled Water Scheme: Location and features

-The Western Corridor is the area from Brisbane's south west suburbs towards the city of Ipswich.
-For many years the corridor has experienced significant population growth with the development of the suburb of Springfield and the resultant extension of the Centenary Highway and the upgrade to the Ipswich Motorway.

 The scheme involved the construction of three advanced water treatment plants constructed at Bundamba, Luggage Point and Gibson Island, which draw water from six existing wastewater treatment plants in the region to produce up to 232 ML of purified recycled water daily.
 The treatment train consists of microfiltration, reverse osmosis, ultraviolet light with advanced oxidation and chlorine disinfection.

 The water is distributed via a network of pipelines measuring more than 200 km in length.
 Construction began on the Recycled Water Project in 2006 and completed in late 2008.
 A$408 million of funding was provided by the Australian Government via its Water Smart Australia Program.

 In Stage 1 of the project the scheme has provided an alternative water source for Swanbank Power Station and both Tarong Power Station and Tarong North Power Station.
 Supplies to Swanbank started in 2007 and supplies to Tarong and Tarong North started in June 2008.
-This supply has since ceased.

 The system has the capacity to provide water to other industrial users, agricultural users and to supplement drinking water supplies in Wivenhoe Dam.
 Testing of the pipeline to Wivenhoe Dam has been conducted, however in November 2008, Premier Anna Bligh declared that recycled water will not enter the dam unless levels drop to below 40%.
 Initially, the three power stations were the main customers of the recycled water, consuming 112 ML per day.

 Since coming online in August 2007, through to July 2010, the Western Corridor Recycled Water Scheme has supplied more than 37 e3ML of water into the SEQ Water Grid.

 In January 2013 it was reported that the Newman government was considering shutting down part or all of the scheme.

-The scheme was decommissioned on 31 March 2015 after sufficient rainfall forestalled immediate water security concerns.